What is an ergonomic workstation?

 Lower back strain from sitting too long and poor seat support

 A chair without proper lumbar (lower back) support forces your spine to work harder to stay upright.
 If your seat is too high or too low, your hips tilt, and your lower back curves too much or flattens completely.
+When sitting at your workstation, your hips should be level or very slightly higher than your knees, with your feet flat on the floor.
 Sitting for hours without moving also compresses the discs in your spine and tightens the muscles in your buttocks and legs.

 Symptoms to watch for